The aim of the peer mentoring project at St Dunstans is:

 Where can I find a Peer Mentor?Peer Mentors wear badges to identify them as someone willing to talk.
 They are also available in the Inclusion Room at break and lunch times.
 Most tutor groups have Peer Mentors so they might be the first person you approach.

-What is confidentiality?Peer mentors can listen and respect what you say, but if they feel you are at danger then they need to tell a member of staff.
+What is confidentiality?Peer mentors can listen and respect what you say, but if they feel you are in danger then they need to tell a member of staff.

-What if I want to be a Peer Mentor?Talk to the coordinator at school and find out more about the project, they can advise you on when the next training sessions will be and how you can get involved.
+What if I want to be a Peer Mentor?Talk to the pastoral staff at school and find out more about the project, they can advise you on when the next training sessions will be and how you can get involved.